PowerpediaInterns/mediawiki-extensions-NewDuplicateUserMessage/README.md

 1. Rename the folder to "NewDuplicateUserMessage".
 2. Move the folder to the "extensions" directory, possibly located at "/opt/htdocs/mediawiki/extensions/".
-3. Append the line to the end of the "LocalSettings.php" file, possibly located at "/opt/htdocs/mediawiki/LocalSettings.php":
+3. Append this line to the end of the "LocalSettings.php" file, possibly located at "/opt/htdocs/mediawiki/LocalSettings.php":
 ```
 wfLoadExtension('NewDuplicateUserMessage');
 ```